Faculty Mentoring Network

-The phone number is x4400 or you can e-mail them at HELPDESK.
+The phone number is x4901 or you can submit a ticket at help.grinnell.edu.

 Following is a list of keys you will need and who you need to contact to obtain them:

-Your own office -- Facilities Management [Service Building, x3300].
-Please check with your academic support assistant first to see if they have already ordered them for you.
+Your own office — Facilities Management [Service Building, x3300].
+Please check with your academic support assistant first to see if they have already ordered keys for you.

-Acaemic Support Assistants' Office -- from Facilities Management.
+Academic Support Assistants' Office — from Facilities Management.
 Because of confidential materials, the key to the academic support assistants' offices should only be used by faculty.
 Please be sure the office doors are locked when the academic assistants are not in their offices.
 Check with your academic support assistants regarding their hours.